 So depending on your niche, choose the most suitable channels and push marketing as much as possible to boost pre-orders and ensure a strong introduction into the market.

-6. Enhance your customers experience and create brand advocates:
+7. Enhance your customer's experience and create brand advocates

 Once your customers notice your effort and your improvement, your relationship will get even stronger and you’ll be able to build a real engagement toward your brand.

 Take advantage of this and try to build a network of brand advocates who will promote your brand and products for you.